alia521/strawpoll-bot/README.md

 - Auto proxy scrapper;
 - Friendly interface;
 - Works with IP check;
+- You can use your own proxies if you wan't to.
 - Does *NOT* work with _CAPTCHA_;

 ### I plan to add: